emilefrey/django-react-postgres-boilerplate/README.md

 ```sh
 docker-compose -f "docker-compose.yml" up -d --build
 ```
 The server should be available at `http://127.0.0.1/`.
-This mode will not hot reload since it's running a production build.
+This mode will not hot reload since it's running a production build (npm build).

-The Material UI Theme can be adjusted in frontend\src\Theme.tsx

 **_NOTE: This repo is still largely a work in progress, but it should be a good starting point.
-Suggestions/feedback are greatly appreciated._**
+Suggestions/feedback in discussions tab are greatly appreciated._**

 **TODO:**
-- [ ] Basic Backend Testing
+- [ ] Backend Testing
 - [ ] Frontend Testing (React Testing Library)
 - [x] Readme (setup and how to remove remnants of dummy stuff)
 - [x] Material UI Theme